algolia/docsearch/docs/src/tips.md

 Having such a unique identifier will make your configuration more robust as it will make sure all indexed content is relevant content.
-We found that this is the most reliable way to exclude headers, sidebars and footers content that are not relevant to the search.
+We found that this is the most reliable way to exclude content in headers, sidebars, and footers that are not relevant to the search.

 ### Add anchors to headings